Number of people sleeping rough in England rises for first time since 2017

 As with previous years, most people sleeping rough in England are male, aged over 26 years old and from the UK.

-Meanwhile, separate Government figures published on Tuesday showed that 75,860 households were initially assessed as homeless or threatened with homelessness between July and September last year, up 4.4% on the same period in 2021.
+Separate government figures published on Tuesday showed that 75,860 households were initially assessed as homeless or threatened with homelessness between July and September last year, up 4% on the same period in 2021.

 The Government has previously stated its intention to bring forward legislation this year to ban Section 21 no-fault evictions, which currently allows landlords to quickly evict tenants without having to give a reason.